Live Gold Price Chart

 Franco-Nevada (FNV)

-Royalty and streaming model — gold exposure without direct mining risk.
+Royalty and streaming model provides gold price exposure without direct mining operational risk.
+Diversified portfolio across gold, silver, platinum group metals, and energy.

 Historical Gold Prices